-John Worthington began his broadcasting career in 1946 as the junior announcer at CFQC in Saskatoon.
-He came to CKUA three years later, in 1949.
-At the time it was a small and strictly local radio station operated by Alberta Government Telephones (AGT.)
+John Worthington Hagerman began his broadcasting career in 1946 as the junior announcer at CFQC in Saskatoon.
+He arrived at CKUA three years later, when it was a small radio station operated by Alberta Government Telephones (AGT.)

 It was in 1974 that John first filled in on The Old-disc Jockey program.
 “The then-host left Edmonton,” he says.
-“Initially I was a temporary fill-in while the station looked for a permanent host but that permanent host just never materialized and I had a permanent hobby!”
-Permanent isn’t an exaggeration, he's still on the air today.
+“Initially – even though I was GM - I was the temporary fill-in while the station looked for a permanent host but that permanent host just never materialized and I had a permanent hobby!”
+That’s when he dropped his surname and became simply John Worthington as the old records spun each week.

 The Old-disc Jockey